 Inaugurated in July 2017, the high-speed train line is a major asset to our territory.
 Since July 2017, Paris is 3 hours and 25 minutes from Brest (only 3:13 at certain times).
 You have a professional meeting in Paris?
 Do the round trip during the day and choose the schedule that best suits your needs among the 10 daily connections.

-Top airport in the Brittany region in terms of traffic, Brest-Bretagne international airport accounts for more than one million passengers a year.
+Top airport in the Brittany region in terms of traffic, Brest-Bretagne international airport accounts for more than 1.2 million passengers a year.
 In addition to its 9 daily connections to Paris, it serves all major French cities and provides 23 international connections.

 Located at the tip of Europe, at the crossroads of many North-South and East-West shipping routes, the commercial port of Brest is Brittany's largest commercial port with an annual average of 3 million tons.
 Equipped with efficient infrastructures, it ensures the importation and exportation of multiple raw materials.
 It also has a naval repair center, best in France, for the maintenance, repair or modification of ships.
 The commercial port of Brest also hosts several cruise ships every year.
 In 2018, 14 ships stopped over at Brest and allowed more than 16,000 passengers to discover our territory.
 The port of Roscoff, located 65 km from Brest also provides passengers with many connections to England, Ireland and Spain.